 Most years we do pumpkin carving and bake the pumpkin seeds and leave it at that.
 However, this year we made pumpkin pie for the first time, in addition to pumpkin seeds, and if I do say so myself it turned out quite well.

-We did the pie from scratch, which was a great experience (I’ll be sharing the recipe we created later) and even the kids were able to participate in the preparation.
+We did the pie from scratch, which was a great experience and even the kids were able to participate in the preparation.